-- In 2015, Costco announced its plan to eliminate the sale of chicken and meat raised with dual-use antibiotics.28 - Walmart has asked suppliers to publicly disclose their progress in cutting antibiotic use for promoting growth in livestock29
+- Costco is in the early stages of implementing policies to eliminate antibiotics important to human medicine in its poultry and beef supply. - Walmart has asked suppliers to publicly disclose their progress in cutting antibiotic use for promoting growth in livestock.